 PUBLIC ISSUES - Projects reducing domestic violence, fostering civic involvement, and increasing safety for children and adults, and citizenship.
 Local Organizations: NOA, Rainbow Children’s Home, Veterans Affairs, and Flags and Markers.

-Please join us the first Thursday of every month starting at 6:00 pm at the historic Community House at the corner on North Park and Hawkins Streets in beautiful Dahlonega, Georgia.
+Please join us the first Thursday of every month (except for July) starting at 6:00 pm at the historic Community House at the corner on North Park and Hawkins Streets in beautiful Dahlonega, Georgia.
 We are a diverse group in ages, interests, and experiences, but united by a dedication to community improvement through volunteer service and our commitment to “Unity in Diversity.”

 The Dahlonega Club members are encouraged to select a "department of work" wherein their personal interests.
 There is something for everyone who becomes a member of this active organization.